Do I need to offer my employees a Pension Plan?

 4. Make contributions

-• Minimum total contribution is 8% of qualifying earnings (with at least 3% from the employer)
+• Minimum total is 8% of qualifying earnings (at least 3% from employer)

 5. Handle communications

-• Employers must write to employees explaining their pension rights (templates are often provided)
+• Employers must inform employees about their pension rights

 🤖 Why it’s easier now